Ukraine

 Average Cost

-The average monthly cost of employee benefits for a medium-sized company is approximately 700 Hryvnias for a basic package, 1,250 Hryvnias for a standard package, and 2,000 Hryvnias for a superior package.
+The average monthly cost of employee benefits for a medium-sized company is approximately 1,000 Hryvnias for a basic package, 1,500 Hryvnias for a standard package, and 2,500 Hryvnias for a superior package.
+Employees pay a tax for medical insurance premiums paid by their employers.
+Personal income and military taxes are not applied to insurance premiums that do not exceed 30% of monthly salary.

 Mandatory employee benefits in Ukraine are provided within the state social security system.
 They include pension benefits, unemployment, death, and short-term and long-term disability from occupational illnesses or personal accidents.
 Supplementary employee benefits in Ukraine include retirement, life, medical, and personal accident insurance.
 Perks range from ‘health days’ to critical illness coverage.

-Despite the martial law in the country, the need for Health & Benefits support remains in Ukraine.
+Despite the martial law in the country, the need for health and benefits support remains in Ukraine.

-Insurance companies are still working and providing services in territories with low-level military action in Ukraine but not in the regions with active action and the occupied territories.
+Insurance companies are still operating and providing services in territories with low-level military activity in Ukraine, but not in regions with active combat and occupied territories.

-Emergency and planned assistance, as well as in-patient and outpatient, can still be provided; employees can pick up prescriptions in the pharmacies.
-More comprehensive options typically covered within policies, such as dental, critical illnesses, vision, maternity, vaccination, checkup, etc., are also readily available.
+Emergency and planned assistance, as well as inpatient and outpatient care, can still be provided.
+Employees can also pick up prescriptions at pharmacies.
+More comprehensive options, typically covered within policies, such as dental, critical illness, vision, maternity, vaccination, and check-ups, are also readily available.

 Mandatory Employee Benefits in Ukraine

-The state of social guaranties in Ukraine is insufficient to ensure a minimum standard of living.
-In addition to this, the process of obtaining benefits is rather bureaucratized.
+The state of social guarantees in Ukraine is insufficient to ensure a minimum standard of living.
+Additionally, the process of obtaining benefits is somewhat bureaucratized.

 Pension

-The Ukrainian pension system is based only on level 1 of the pension provision (PAYG ‘pay as you go’ level).
-Unfortunately, this system does not guarantee sufficient pension provision, especially considering the nation’s aging and the decrease in the working population.
+The Ukrainian pension system is based solely on level 1 of the pension provision (PAYG, or ‘pay as you go’).
+Unfortunately, this system does not guarantee sufficient pension provision, particularly given the nation’s aging population and declining workforce.

-Payments, called vacation pay, are formally the salary for vacation days.
-This provides employees with annual leaves (main and additional) to preserve their place of work (position) and salary for their period.
+Payments, also known as vacation pay, are formally considered part of the salary for vacation days.
+This provides employees with annual leave (main and additional) to preserve their place of work (position) and salary for the period.
 Since the employee does not work during the vacation period, the average salary is paid to him.

 Paid Time Off

-Maternity benefits – These are assigned for the entire period of the maternity leave, provided that the application for benefits took place no later than 6 months from the end of this leave.
+Maternity benefits – These are assigned for the entire period of the maternity leave, provided that the application for benefits is made within 6 months from the end of this leave.
 The total duration of maternity leave is 126 days (70 calendar days before delivery and 56 days after).

-• The basis for the appointment of maternity benefits is the issuance of sick leave following the established procedure.
+• The basis for maternity benefits is the issuance of sick leave, following the established procedure.

-• The amount of benefits is calculated based on the average salary for the previous 12 months.
+• The benefit amount is calculated based on the average salary for the previous 12 months.

 • These benefits are covered by the state social security fund and are paid by the employer.